What does enabling SCIM do?

 - I want all people in the

 Engineersgroup to have access to incident.io but not have advanced permissions for administrative tasks.
 I don’t need to define any mapping for this case, as this is the default.
 The default ‘Standard’ role assigns all new users a ‘Viewer’ seat.
-(Learn more about Viewers and Responder seats here .) - I want myself and other
+Learn more about seat types. - I want myself and other

 Incident Managersto be admins in incident.io, so I add an assignment, choose theIncident ManagersOkta group and then assign them theAdminrole. - I want our IT team to be able to manage SCIM and SAML, so I add an assignment, choose the